sohamchavann/IntelliMail-Pro-Smart-Email-Routing-Analysis/README.md

-# SmartInboxAI: Intelligent Email Routing & Analysis
+# IntelliMail Pro: Smart Email Routing & Analysis

 Outlook add-in that provides capability of fetching emails of specific categories and forward them to respective recipents in bulk.
 Leverages MIcrosoft Graph Api for the same.